Memorable Manitobans: Sara Elizabeth Buchanan Kinley (1853-1949)

 Educator.

 Born at Bath, Maine on 18 April 1853, she grew up and was educated near Truro, Nova Scotia and taught on permit before attending Normal School there.
-Following her move to Winnipeg in 1881, she taught in the city for a few years, including at Euclid Street School, before moving to rural Manitoba where she taught at Boissevain School, Minto School, Pleasant Point School (where she helped nursed children during the 1890 diphtheria epidemic), Stonewall School, and Flower School (during the First World War).
+Following her move to Winnipeg in 1881, she taught in the city for a few years, including at Euclid Street School, before moving to rural Manitoba where she taught at Boissevain School, Minto School, Pleasant Point School (where she helped nursed children during the 1890 diphtheria epidemic), Stonewall School, and Flower School (1918).

-On 2 January 1895, she married pioneer Methodist Minister William Kinley (1841-1910) at Brandon and had six children: Frances M. Kinley (c1872-1958), Ethel Adams Kinley, Edna Kathleen Salome Kinley, Emma E. Kinley (1878-?, wife of J. E. Tisdale), Louise Kinley (wife of F. J. Johnson), and Walter Thorne Kinley (1884-1948, father of F. Ross Kinley).
-Following the death of her husband, she resided in Winnipeg where she died at her 380 Oak Street residence on 1 November 1949 with burial at Belmont Cemetery.
+On 2 January 1895, she married Reverend William Kinley at Brandon and they had two children: Edna Kathleen Salome Kinley and Louise Kinley (wife of F. J. Johnson).
+Following the death of her husband in 1910, she moved to Winnipeg where she died at her 380 Oak Street residence on 1 November 1949 with burial in the Belmont Cemetery.

 Sources: